Honoré de Balzac: First literary efforts

 Balzac's first project was a libretto for a comic opera called Le Corsaire, based on Lord Byron's The Corsair.
 Realizing he would have trouble finding a composer, however, he turned to other pursuits.

 In 1820 Balzac completed the five-act verse tragedy Cromwell.
 Although it pales by comparison with his later works, some critics consider it a good-quality text.
 When he finished, Balzac went to Villeparisis and read the entire work to his family; they were unimpressed.
 He followed this effort by starting (but never finishing) three novels: Sténie, Falthurne, and Corsino.

 In 1821 Balzac met the enterprising Auguste Le Poitevin, who convinced the author to write short stories, which Le Poitevin would then sell to publishers.
 Balzac quickly turned to longer works, and by 1826 he had written nine novels, all published under pseudonyms and often produced in collaboration with other writers.
 For example, the scandalous novel Vicaire des Ardennes (1822)—banned for its depiction of nearly-incestuous relations and, more egregiously, of a married priest—attributed to a "Horace de Saint-Aubin".
 These books were potboiler novels, designed to sell quickly and titillate audiences.
 In Saintsbury's view, "they are curiously, interestingly, almost enthrallingly bad".
 Saintsbury indicates that Robert Louis Stevenson tried to dissuade him from reading these early works of Balzac.
-American critic Samuel Rogers, however, notes that "without the training they gave Balzac, as he groped his way to his mature conception of the novel, and without the habit he formed as a young man of writing under pressure, one can hardly imagine his producing La Comédie Humaine".
+American critic Samuel Rogers, however, notes that "without the training they gave Balzac, as he groped his way to his mature conception of the novel, and without the habit he formed as a young man of writing under pressure, one can hardly imagine his producing La Comédie humaine".
 Biographer Graham Robb suggests that as he discovered the Novel, Balzac discovered himself.

 During this time Balzac wrote two pamphlets in support of primogeniture and the Society of Jesus.
 The latter, regarding the Jesuits, illustrated his lifelong admiration for the Catholic Church.
-In the preface to La Comédie Humaine he wrote: "Christianity, above all, Catholicism, being ... a complete system for the repression of the depraved tendencies of man, is the most powerful element of social order".
+In the preface to La Comédie humaine he wrote: "Christianity, above all, Catholicism, being ... a complete system for the repression of the depraved tendencies of man, is the most powerful element of social order".

-"Une bonne spéculation"
+""

 In the late 1820s Balzac dabbled in several business ventures, a penchant his sister blamed on the temptation of an unknown neighbour.
 His first enterprise was in publishing which turned out cheap one-volume editions of French classics including the works of Molière.
 This business failed miserably, with many of the books "sold as waste paper".
 Balzac had better luck publishing the Memoirs of the Duchess of Abrantès, with whom he also had a love affair.

 Balzac borrowed money from his family and friends and tried to build a printing business, then a type foundry.
 His inexperience and lack of capital caused his ruin in these trades.
 He gave the businesses to a friend (who made them successful) but carried the debts for many years.
 As of April 1828 Balzac owed 50,000 francs to his mother.